Explore generative AI

 2. Wait for the model to download and initialize.

-3. When the model is ready, enter a prompt such as Who was Ada Lovelace?, and review the response.
+3. When the model is ready, enter a prompt such as Who was Ada Lovelace?, and review the response (which may take some time to be generated).

 Screenshot of the chat playground.

-4. Enter a follow-up prompt, such as Tell me more about Charles Babbage. and review the response.
+4. Enter a follow-up prompt, such as Tell me more about her work with Charles Babbage. and review the response.

-Note: When using an LLM such as the Microsoft Phi model, chat applications often include the conversation history in the prompt; so the context of the conversation is retained between messages (for example, in a follow-up prompt like Tell me more about her work with Charles Babbage., “her” would be interpreted as relating to Ada Lovelace).
-In this application, if you are using the “None” fallback model, the conversation context is not retained.
+Note: Generative AI chat applications often include chat history in the prompt; so the context of the conversation is retained between messages (for example, in the follow-up prompt Tell me more about her work with Charles Babbage., “her” is interpreted as relating to Ada Lovelace).

 5. At the top of the chat pane, use the New chat (💬) button to restart the conversation.
 This removes all conversation history.